pgodsalve/Dr-Chris-Godsalve/README.md

 #### The Blue Blazer - 11th April 2020

-"John was in the Blue Blazer waiting for Chris and I. There are two doors into that pub.
-It's small but on a corner.
+I was in the Blue Blazer waiting for Chris and John.
+There are two doors into that pub.
+It’s small but on a corner.
 Your mum knows it.
-At the same instant Chris and I entered through each door.
-Nothing hugely unusual as we used to approach from opposite directions but this time both of us were wearing brand new plaster casts over our right arms.
+At the same instant they entered through each door.
+Nothing hugely unusual as they used to approach from opposite directions but this time both were wearing brand new plaster casts over their right arms.
 The 3 of us saw each other immediately and burst out laughing.
-Way before mobile phones no one knew Chris had had an accident with a chain fence and I had similarly fractured my wrist playing basketball the night before.
+Way before mobile phones no one knew Chris had had an accident with a chain fence and John had similarly fractured his wrist playing basketball the night before.
 We discovered that the old huge plaster casts were perfectly fine support for pints of beer.
-Albeit a bit messy."
+Albeit a bit messy.

 <i>-Jonathan Renton